Sudipta-Mitra/Iris-dataset/README.md

 # 🧠 About the Model
 - Trained on the classic Iris dataset from sklearn.datasets

-- Likely using a classification model such as Logistic Regression, KNN, or RandomForest
+- Using a classification model - Logistic Regression

 - Output is mapped from class labels (0, 1, 2) to species names
 ---